Overview

 Results

-The following are expected complete blood count results for adults.
-The blood is measured in cells per liter (cells/L) or grams per deciliter (grams/dL).
+The following complete blood count results are standard results for adults.
+Blood most often is measured in cells per liter (cells/L) or grams per deciliter (g/dL).

 Red blood cell count